-Below we consider the stability of our experimental flow in the (Re, Fr) space which is the same for the linear stability analysis performed in section 3.1.
-To this aim we need to define a common protocol to assess the presence or not of the instability.
+define a common protocol to assess the presence or not of the instability.
 One criterion may be the appearance of a vertical length.
 Unfortunately the latter is a smooth process, for example a vertical wavelength was often visible at a shear σ lower than what we assess to be the unstable case.
 Nonetheless the associated signal was generally weak and no growth process was observed.
 The existence of the latter seems to be the most reliable criterion, but demands longer experiments and generally imposes to start from very small σ , which imposes to slow down the flow after each experiment.
-As a general rule we rather look at the saturated amplitude of the order parameter $(\overline{u^2})^{1/2}$ as a function of σ and detect if an abrupt change occurs, as it is clearly visible in figure 14 at large time.
+As a general rule we rather look at the saturated amplitude of the order parameter $(\overline{u^2})^{1/2}$ as a function of σ and detect if an abrupt change occurs, as it is clearly visible in figure 15 at large time.
 In particular $(\overline{u^2})^{1/2}$ is computed once the instability has saturated or alternatively after a time of the order of the viscous time T{ν} after the actual value of the shear is imposed, for example to get rid of the base flow transient.
 We choose the control parameter σ (i.e. the imposed shear) as the most suitable one, because it can be varied continuously, simply controlling the speed of the entraining motor.
 As a drawback both Re and Fr are linear in σ , thus the stability diagram must be explored moving on tilted straight lines for which the ratio $Fr/Re = \nu/Nd^2$ is constant.
-Any change in the vertical stratification N and gap width d is considerably more laborious, which constrains the exploration of the (Re, Fr) space to a few different Fr/Re = const lines.
-In figure 15 we report a collection of 6 series of experiments performed at a different value of Fr/Re corresponding to different values of N and d.
-Experimental results are superposed to the linear stability diagram (figure 4).
+Any change in the vertical stratification N and gap width d is considerably more laborious, which constrains the exploration of the (Re, Fr)space to a few different Fr/Re = const lines.
+In figure 16 we report the value of $(\overline{u^2})^{1/2}$ as a function of the control parameter σ for a collection of 6 series of experiments at different Fr/Re corresponding to different values of N and d.
 Experiments labelled with L refer to large gap experiments (D/d = 2.4) while those labelled with N refer to narrow gap experiments (D/d = 5.7).
-In the inset of the same figure we report the evolution of the quantity $(\overline{u^2})^{1/2}$ as a function of σ for the experiment N1.
-One sees that the order parameter abruptly increases when the imposed shear σ crosses a threshold value σ_c .
-This allows to assess that the experimental flow is stable (closed symbols) for $\sigma < \sigma_c$ and unstable (open symbols) for $\sigma \geqslant \sigma_c$.
+Different experiments are performed at a different ratio Fr/Re as it is visible in figure 17.
+One remarks that in almost all the different series, the quantity $(\overline{u^2})^{1/2}$ abruptly increases when the imposed shear σ_c crosses a threshold value, which corresponds to a threshold point in the space (Re_c, Fr_c) .
+This allows to assess that the experimental flow is stable (closed symbols) for $\sigma < \sigma_c$ and unstable (open symbols) for $\sigma \ge \sigma_c$.
+An exception was constituted by the experiment N2 where the